nautobot/nautobot-app-device-onboarding/docs/admin/install.md

 - `default_management_prefix_length` integer ( default 0), length of the prefix that will be used for the management IP address, if the IP can't be found.
 - `skip_device_type_on_update` boolean (default False), If True, an existing Nautobot device will not get its device type updated.
 If False, device type will be updated with one discovered on a device.
 - `skip_manufacturer_on_update` boolean (default False), If True, an existing Nautobot device will not get its manufacturer updated.
 If False, manufacturer will be updated with one discovered on a device.
+- `assign_secrets_group` boolean (default False), If True, the credentials used to connect to the device will be assigned as the secrets group for the device upon creation.
+If False, no secrets group will be assigned.
+- `set_management_only_interface` boolean (default False), If True, the interface that is created or updated will be set to management only.
+If False, the interface will be set to not be management only.
 - `platform_map` (dictionary), mapping of an **auto-detected** Netmiko platform to the **Nautobot slug** name of your Platform.
 The dictionary should be in the format:
     ```python
     {